 An example of a communication plan:

-|Regular status meetings||Help the team to report and track their progress on a regular basis (e.g. weekly), while also involving the client into making sure project decisions are viable.|
+|Regular status meetings||Help the team to report and track their progress on a regular basis (e.g. weekly), while also involving the client to make sure project decisions are viable.|

-|Interim demos||Help to obtain valuable feedback from the client’s stakeholders, which then can be used for further product enhancements via change control procedures.|
+|Interim demos||Help to obtain valuable feedback from the client’s stakeholders, which can then be used for further product enhancements via change control procedures.|

-|Monthly and/or on-demand management-level meetings||Allow senior stakeholders to stay updated regarding project progress, potential issues, and plan changes.
+|Monthly and/or on-demand management-level meetings||Allow senior stakeholders to stay updated regarding project progress, potential issues, and planned changes.
 These meetings also provide a good opportunity to discuss administrative items such as relationship status and future engagements.|

 At the start of the project, agree on who to go to for what issues and what communication channels to use